Vyral/Gene_Agustin_Blog/_posts/2018-03-16-thank-you-for-supporting-us.md

 2017 was a blast!
 We made it to the top 10 at the President’s club; I was shocked we made it that far, but we couldn’t have done it without all of you. **Thank you for supporting us!
 It is an honor to serve you.**

-Best of luck to you all in 2018!
+Best of luck to you all in 2018!&nbsp;

+As always, if you have any questions or real estate needs, don't hesitate to reach out to us.
+We'd be glad to help you.